mitranim/fpx/docs/templates/index.md

 Broadly speaking, closures have a cost; defining functions statically avoids that cost.

 This doesn't always improve performance, and can even make it worse.
 A smart engine can sometimes optimize a closure away.
-Closures can accidentally enable optimizations like function specialization.
-However, you can't _rely_ on such optimizations.
+Closures may accidentally enable optimizations like function specialization.
+However, such optimizations can be unreliable.
 As a rule of thumb, memory allocation beats all other costs.
 Avoiding closure allocation is more reliable and predictable at improving performance.

 This may change with future advancements in JS engines.